ned-18/TMDB/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.14.

-## Note

-On the main branch, the code was committed up until May 16, the day I sent the link of my repository.
-The dev branch contains code that was updated after that date.

 ## Prerequisites

 Node.js, npm (or yarn) and Angular(v16.2.14) installed on your machine.